7 Fire Pit Mistakes That Could Ruin Your Build (And How to Avoid Them)

 Mistake 7: Mixing and Matching Random Parts

-One of the most expensive mistakes is trying to piece together a system from different brands or online parts.
-You’ll run into sizing issues, poor compatibility, uneven flames, and safety problems.
+One of the most expensive mistakes is trying to piece together a system from random brands or online parts.

 How to Avoid It:

-✔ Ensure all fittings, pans, and ignition components are rated to work together
+• Ensure all fittings and ignition systems are rated to work together

 One supplier.
 One system.
 One smooth install.